PrinceNiyonshuti/rwanda/README.md

 ### Provinces

-Returns object of country provinces , if no params (province) is given
+Returns array of country provinces , if no params is given

 ```json
 [